hikeventures/hikeventures.github.io/_posts/articles/products/2018-11-03-Trangia-Duossal.markdown

 I also got a new <a href="https://amzn.to/2DnuU1s" rel="nofollow">dehydrator, which I will use to prepare meals in advance before heading out for a trip.

-In the past, I have always bought ready made meals from the camping store but I got tired of the taste and a trip is just much more fun if you have tasty food with you.
+In the past, I have always bought ready made meals from the camping store but I got tired of the taste and a trip is just much more fun if I have tasty food with me.